R Sudhakar

-The Central Government has approved the appointment of former Chief Justice of Manipur High Court, Justice Ramalingam Sudhakar as the president of the National Company Law Tribunal (NCLT) for a period of five years in October 28, 2021.
+The Central Government approved Sudhakar's appointment as the president of the National Company Law Tribunal (NCLT) for a period of five years in October 28, 2021.
 Justice Sudhakar has been appointed for a period of five years from the date of appointment or till he attains the age of 67 or until further orders, whichever is earlier.

 Education

 Sudhakar had his early schooling done in Don Bosco Matriculation School, Egmore, Chennai.
 He graduated from St. Mary’s Higher Secondary School, Madurai, completing his school education.
-He graduated from Loyola College, Chennai, with a college degree.
+He graduated from Loyola College, Chennai with a college degree.
 He was conferred a Degree in Law from Madras Law College.

 Career

 Sudhakar enrolled as an advocate and started practice as an associate of the senior advocate Habibullah Badsha, former Advocate General of Tamil Nadu and Public Prosecutor of Madras High Court.

 Sudhakar practised in all branches of law and specialized in the field of Customs, Central Excise and Sales Tax Law.
 Besides Madras High Court, he also practiced, appeared in cases before the High Court of Andhra Pradesh, Karnataka High Court and Kerala High Court.
 He regularly appeared in matters before the Supreme Court of India as well.